Skip navigation menu

 U.s. Representative, NC-11

-• Rep. Edwards, who is in his second term in Congress, has accepted $268,650 in corporate PAC money over his career.
+• Rep. Edwards, who is in his second term in Congress, has already accepted nearly $270,000 in corporate PAC money

 • He has paid himself over $350,000 through his campaign committee and used campaign dollars to enrich supporters, such as leasing a vehicle from a company whose manager put nearly $60,000 toward his campaign.